-The first time you load an accusonus plugin in a video or audio editing application (make sure that you have one that is compatible by consulting the list of Compatible Audio and Video Editors), the authorization pop-up window should appear right away.
+The first time you load an accusonus plugin in a video or audio editing application (make sure that you have one that is compatible by consulting the list of Compatible Audio and Video Editors with ERA plug-ins and Compatible Audio and Video Editors with Voice-Changer), the authorization pop-up window should appear right away.

 If for any reason, the pop-up window doesn't appear, click on the account icon at the bottom right corner of the plugin’s window.

 I clicked the icon, and still, nothing happens!

 If you run a compatible video or audio editing application, then there are a couple of things you can do!

-If you launched your application with administrator permissions by right-clicking and “Run As Administrator”, then, close and re-launch the it without this setting, by simply double-clicking on the shortcut/icon of the application.
+If you launched your application with administrator permissions by right-clicking and “Run As Administrator”, then, close and re-launch it without this setting, by simply double-clicking on the shortcut/icon of the application.

 If the first workaround didn’t work, then probably the application is constantly launched with administrator permissions.
 Change this setting by following the steps below:

 a) Right-click on the application shortcut, and select Properties.

 b) On the “Compatibility” tab, check to see if the “Run this program as an administrator” box is checked.
 Click on it to “uncheck it”, and then press OK.

 c) After this is done, simply launch the application again, and load the accusonus plugin.

 If the authorization window is still not responding, then launch the Accusonus License Manager.